EnKrypt/DiscordEncryption/README.md

 * Left click on the padlock icon next to the message textbox to toggle encryption on or off for your outgoing messages.
 * Right click the padlock icon to configure your secret keys.
 All messages will be automatically decrypted as long as you have the right key.
-* Use the radio button next to the keys to select your primary secret key.
+* The first key you on enter at the bottom is your primary secret key (shown in green).
 This will be used to encrypt your outgoing messages when encryption is on.
 * You can click on the info icon next to decrypted messages to see more information about the raw message and decryption process.

 ### There is no support for mobile as of yet